 One year ago today, I announced and released my first-ever email course.
 To celebrate its birthday, I’m giving it away for FREE!
 I enjoyed building the course and I’m confident there’s something new and exciting in it for everyone, even a year later.
-And when you’re done, in the final email on the 7th day, you’ll receive a link to claim a Credly achievement credential for having completed the course.

 This email course delivers a healthy serving of OneNote each day, for seven days.
 Topics include: